The time period over which equal payments would pay off your debt. This is usually 25 years.

 What are Mortgage Points?

-Also known as discount points, they are fees the borrower pays the lender to lower the interest rate.
+Also known as discount points, they are fees the borrower pays the lender to lower the interest.
 Points are expressed as a percentage of the loan.
-Lenders charge points that are basically finance charges, to make a profit and borrowers buy points to lower their refinance interest rates and payments.
+Lenders charge points that are basically finance charges, to make a profit and borrowers buy points to lower their refinance rates and payments.

 Is it a good idea to pay points for lower rates?